playframework/playframework/documentation/manual/scalaGuide/main/templates/ScalaCustomTemplateFormat.md

 ## Associate a file extension to the format

-The templates are compiled into a `.scala` files by the build process just before compiling the whole application sources.
+The templates are compiled into a `.scala` files by the build process just before compiling the whole application's sources.
 The `TwirlKeys.templateFormats` key is a sbt setting of type `Map[String, String]` defining the mapping between file extensions and template formats.
 For instance, if HTML was not supported out of the box by Play, you would have to write the following in your build file to associate the `.scala.html` files to the `play.twirl.api.HtmlFormat` format:

 ```scala
 TwirlKeys.templateFormats += ("html" -> "my.HtmlFormat.instance")